-The Lynchburg College community worked together to make an incredible contribution to the future of LC and its students on April 6, 2016.
+The University of Lynchburg community worked together to make an incredible contribution to the future of LC and its students on April 6, 2016.
 The College’s first Give Day was more than a fundraiser; it was a fun celebration of community, family, and generosity.
 It demonstrated the way thousands of people believe in and support the LC community.

-Give Day was planned after several supporters of Lynchburg College offered to increase their pledges for the year by a total of $40,000 if the College would secure 1,000 individual donors in a single 24-hour period.
+Give Day was planned after several supporters of University of Lynchburg offered to increase their pledges for the year by a total of $40,000 if the College would secure 1,000 individual donors in a single 24-hour period.
 Members of the LC staff and faculty planned a variety of events and messages to inspire the community to rise to the challenge.
 Throughout the day, the Lynchburg Hornets Sports Network shared live updates and interviewed campus community members to highlight how the day’s donations will support students.

 Some of the people interviewed had their own challenges.
 Coaches danced on Shellenberger Field to celebrate reaching 500 gifts.